DigitalPublishingToolkit/TOD29GOODDATA/md/08chapter4.md

-This paper's aim is not to determine the difference between *good* and *good enough* because to do that, and it would have to establish first the philosophical question of the meaning *good,* over which there is no consensus*.* Gabrys, Pritchard and Barrat do not fathom what *good* means related to data either.[^04chapter4_54] Thus, good enough is to be initially understood as robust enough - devoid of significant unfair or impairing manipulation - to sustain research for socially beneficial purposes.
+This paper's aim is not to determine the difference between *good* and *good enough* because to do that, and it would have to establish first the philosophical question of the meaning *good*, over which there is no consensus.
+Gabrys, Pritchard and Barrat do not fathom what *good* means related to data either.[^04chapter4_54] Thus, good enough is to be initially understood as robust enough - devoid of significant unfair or impairing manipulation - to sustain research for socially beneficial purposes.